Betsy

 Artist impressions of the new Melbourne complex

-Now it’ up to the punters … and voters
+Now it’s up to the punters … and voters

-So while the Demons undoubtedly have made progress in securing Caulfield over the past 8 weeks, there is a growing view that if Labor lose, the Demons could be in strife, with Soutwick and his party are no fans of a professional football club moving to Caulfield under their current plans.
+So while the Demons undoubtedly have made progress in securing Caulfield over the past 8 weeks, there is a growing view that if Labor lose, the Demons could be in strife, with Southwick and his party being no fans of a professional football club moving to Caulfield under their current plans.

 Southwick’s speech actually highlights what many believe is the Demons’ biggest hurdle – the need for any big move to be focused on the community.